garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 anchor.point<-unique(anchor.point)
 {% endhighlight %}

-In this algorithm, the peaks are stored in the anchor point vector.
+In this algorithm, the peaks are stored in the *anchor.point* vector.

 This is how the order look like when they cross the central part of the image:

 <img src="/images/anchorpoints.png" width="500">

-and his is how the algorithm finds the peaks:
+and this is how the algorithm finds the peaks:

 <img src="/images/anchorpoints2.png" width="500">

-Now that we have identified the orders in the central part of the spectrogram, we need to identify the tracks.
-Note that the algorithm has some problems identifying lowest and highest orders (the signal in those wavelengths is so weak that the algorithm fails detecting them over the background noise).
+Now that we have identified the orders in the central part of the spectrogram, we need to find the tracks.
+Note that the algorithm has some problems identifying lowest and highest orders (the signal in those wavelengths is so weak that the algorithm fails to detect them over the background noise).
+{: style="text-align: justify"}

-As I mentioned above, we want to find those 4rd oder functions that overlap the tracks.
+As I mentioned above, we want to find those 4rd order functions that overlap the tracks.
 Since the function to be maximized is not differentiable, we will find the parameters by doing a random search.
-Parameters *b, c, d,* and *e* will take random values on a small range (because of the similar shape of the curves), so it will be easier for the model to find the optimal solution after few iterations, let's say 10000.
-The optimal solution is the one in which the mean of the values of the image defined by the functions are maximized.
+Parameters *b, c, d,* and *e* will take random values on a small range (because of the similar shape of the curves), so it will be easier for the model to find the optimal solution after a few iterations, let's say 10000.
+The optimal solution is the one in which the mean of the values of the image defined by the functions is maximized.
+{: style="text-align: justify"}

-Parameter *a* will be assigned to the only possible value that makes the curve go throught the pixel identified on the cental region.
+Parameter *a* will be assigned to the only possible value that makes the curve going through the pixel identified on the central region.
-Since the algorithm has to find the parameters for each one of the 79 orders, it is possible to paralelize the code, so each processor gets the task of finding the parameters for one order.
+Since the algorithm has to find the parameters for each one of the 79 orders, it is possible to parallelize the code, so each processor gets the task of finding the parameters for one order.
 Here is the code to do it:
+{: style="text-align: justify"}

 {% highlight r %}
 fitter <- function(x, a, b, c, d, e){